 - A level pad of road base, 2″-4″ deep.
 This will allow for better drainage around the perimeter of the structure for rain/snow melt dripping off the eaves.

-- A “Frame” of pressure treated 4×4 skids or cement block will help keep the road base in place and create a nice appearance; however it is not required.
+- Building a “Frame” of pressure treated 4×4 skids or cement blocks will help keep the road base in place and create a nice appearance; however, it is not required.

 - To prepare a gravel base, remove the sod from an area slightly larger than the pad, level the site by removing dirt where necessary, and spread the gravel to a depth of about 2″ – 4″.
 Make sure site is level and flat.